amplience/dc-extension-shoppable-video/README.md

 If you want to get started after cloning this repo, remember to sync packages with `npm i`.

+## Pre-requisites

+In order to use this shoppable video extension, your videos must have access to published metadata to determine the framerate.
+See guide [Content Hub Setup.](docs/CONTENT-HUB-SETUP.md)

 ## How to install

 ### Partial for Shoppabble Video Field and Configuration